Hello, and welcome to my blog!

 I write to promote political literacy.

 I believe that writing can help bring about positive political and social change.
 I write to make political science, history and other social sciences more engaging and accessible to everyone so that we can all work together to better democracy both in Thailand and worldwide.
 My journey in politics began during the 2013-2014 protests in Bangkok.
 In 2015, I went to the forefront of the efforts to improve Thailand’s political system by working in the public relations team of the Constitution Drafting Committee.
 I continue to analyze Thai politics along with advocating for democratic reform and national development.
 I also write about global politics, especially in the United States.
-I’ve been interviewed by the BBC and published in newspapers and online magazines such as the Bangkok Post, the International Policy Digest and The Big Chilli.
-My work has been recognized in the Bangkok Post and the Council of International Schools.
-Apart from writing about politics, I also work on historical narratives such as The Story of Thai Democracy, a history of Thailand since the 1932 revolution.
+I’ve been interviewed by the BBC and published in newspapers and online magazines such as the the Bangkok Post.
+My work has been recognized in the media and by the Council of International Schools.
+Recently, I wrote The Story of Thai Democracy, a history of Thailand since the 1932 revolution and Thailand in Crisis, an account of the political crisis since 2001.

 I strive to build better organizations.